Rawatpri/prompt-qualified-agents-mcp-gemini-agents/README.md

 ---

-## ✅ New Final Prompt (qualified) — used for grading
+## ✅ New Final Prompt (Qualified) — used for grading

-Save as: `examples/student_prompt_strong.txt`, then evaluate it with the command below.
+Save this as `examples/student_prompt_strong.txt`, then evaluate with the command below.

 ```
 You are a Multi-Step Research & Planning Assistant.